Cabbages & Roses

 November 2017, and online

 Heidi painted a small, postcard-sized piece for the Postcards from Life exhibition to raise money for St Michael's Hospice, Hereford.

 Heidi has always wanted to paint the delicious and beautiful fruit of the blackberry, with their variety of colours and development on one branch.

 She has one in the garden, and it's such a treat to eat from the canes directly, though one always pays a price in thorns.

-She wanted to paint a jewel-like small piece, which would appeal to bidders.
+She painted a jewel-like small piece, designed to appeal to bidders.